notrealtze/the-rake-UI-library/README.md

 - `Window.new` parents the ScreenGui to `CoreGui` via `syn.protect_gui` if available, then `gethui()`, then raw `CoreGui` as a final fallback.
 The ScreenGui is assigned a randomised name using Unicode private-use area characters to prevent detection via `FindFirstChild`.
 - The **X** / **+** toggle in the window header is always present and cannot be removed.
 - `TextBox` callback fires only on **Enter** (`FocusLost` with `enterPressed = true`).
 Blurring without pressing Enter does not trigger it.
+- `Dropdown` inserts two layout entries — the header row and the option list frame.
+The option list is hidden by default and expands in-place inside the scroll frame when opened.

+This docs was made by ai the code wasn't